 If you’ve been to the pharmacy lately, you may have found yourself wondering how much pharmacists make.
-Being a pharmacist, at least at the retail level, involves a lot of standing, long shifts and dealing with customers, which might not be for everyone.
+Being a pharmacist, at least at the retail level, involves a lot of standing, long shifts and dealing with customers.
+In other words, it might not be for everyone.
 On the plus side, salaries in the field are on the high side, with an average annual salary of $123,670.

 The Average Salary of a Pharmacist: The Basics

-The Bureau of Labor Statistics (BLS) reports that the mean annual salary of a pharmacist in May 2018 was $123,670 per year, $58.41 per hour in 2015.
+The Bureau of Labor Statistics (BLS) reports that the mean annual salary of a pharmacist in May 2018 was $123,670 per year.
 The highest-paid 10% of pharmacists earn a mean annual wage of $161,250.
 The lowest-paid 10% of pharmacists make an average of $87,790.
 So, no matter where you end up on the pharmacist income scale your annual wage is likely to be much higher than the annual income of the average American.

 The BLS also provides a job outlook for the professions it studies.
 The job outlook shows the percent by which a field will grow (or shrink) between 2016 and 2026.
 The job outlook for pharmacists is 6%, which is just shy of the 7% average across all fields.
 Between 2016 and 2026, the BLS projects the field will add 17,400 jobs.

 Where Pharmacists Make the Most